Ike Jime Part 2 – What “closing” does to the fish?

 A big tuna over 30kg can last over 1 week.
 They let a 300kg tuna age up to 20 days.

 Chewy meat like cods and groupers, sometimes snapper, is at its best around this time if you like rich aged flavor.

 They say food is at its best just before decomposed.
 Do you believe that?
 A lot of times I find it true.
 But I’m talking about eating raw fish that you caught several days ago.
 And I’m an amateur.
 I’m just sharing what I and many Japanese anglers do.
-But you need to be careful with your own responsibilities.
+But you just need to be aware that you are walking on a thin line here.
+You need to be careful with your own responsibilities.
 Use your own senses.
 And always play safe.